nickbild/vectron_65/README.md

 * 400x300 @ 60Hz VGA output, as 50x30 text mode display.
   - See my [MiniVGA Text Mode](https://github.com/nickbild/fpga_vga_text_mode) project for details.
 * PS/2 keyboard support.
-* Boots into Tom Pittman's Tiny Basic.
+* Boots into Tom Pittman's Tiny BASIC.
 * 19 GPIOs
 * Built with 7400 series logic contemporary with the original 6502 CPU (with the exception of the FPGA-based VGA output).